 - Remove from the oven and serve!

 - Rotisserie chicken: To save on time use, rotisserie chicken.

-- Make the biscuits ahead of time: Biscuit can go straight from the freezer to the oven.
+- Make the biscuits ahead of time: The biscuits can go straight from the freezer to the oven.
 You can make the biscuits a few days ahead to save time.

 - Use fresh herbs!
-Fresh herbs always taste best and around Thanksgiving time there poultry her packs with rosemary, thyme, and sage.
+Fresh herbs always taste best and are more abundant at grocery stores around Thanksgiving time.

 - The filling can be prepared 2 days ahead of time.
-Let it cool and store in an airtight container in the refrigerator.
+Let the filling cool and store it in an airtight container in the refrigerator until ready to bake.

-- Not interested in using tapioca starch?
-You can always substitute the tapioca starch with ¼ cup of gluten free flour.
+- Not interested in using arrowroot starch?
+You can always substitute with ¼ cup of gluten-free flour.